A herbaceous to woody perennial with basal leaves and leafy flowering stems growing to 1 m tall.

-A highly variable widespread species occurring in all regions of New South Wales, also in Queensland, Victoria, Tasmania, and South Australia.
+It is highly variable (polymorphic) and widespread species occurring in all regions of New South Wales. also in Queensland, Victoria, Tasmania, and South Australia.

 It is considered a species complex which may have up to 10 or 20 different forms/species.
 When some populations are compared, it is hard to believe they are the same species.

 Being in the Lamiaceae family, the flowers are labiate with 5 uneven petals, often described as upper and lower ‘lips’.
 In this species, they are usually deep blue or purple but pink and white forms are also known.
-They range from 5 to 25 mm long, somewhat tubular (labiate) in shape with a short upper lip and a long, spreading lower lip.
+They range from 5 to 25 mm long, somewhat tubular in shape with a short upper lip and a long, spreading lower lip.
 Flowers are produced in the leaf axils in more or less a ring around the stem, with flowers few or many per axil, mainly in spring and summer.
 Flowering stems can be erect, decumbent or prostrate.

 Each flower produces a cluster of 4 woody nutlets (mericarps) about 3 to 5 mm long.

-Although not widely cultivated, A. australis is a useful small plant which deserves to be better known.
+A. australis is a useful small plant which deserves to be better known.
 Plants prefer semi shade but tolerate full sun and extended dry periods once established.
 It is also tolerant of at least moderate frosts.
 It will succeed in a range of soils except those which are poorly drained.

-Dan Clarke (editor)’s note: This editor studied this plant as a Honours year project and discerned several distinct forms across NSW.
+Editor’s note: This editor studied this plant as a Honours year project and discerned several distinct forms across NSW.
 It is likely that the plant could be more popular in cultivation if it was promoted over exotic forms.

 Forms have also been observed growing at Sylvan Grove Garden, Picnic Point (NSW).

 Propagation is easy from cuttings which usually strike reliably and quickly.
 Propagation can also be carried out from seed.
 Plants can also be transplanted with good success, from a process of separating “pups” from adult plants at the basal areas.
 This works best if the site soil is also used for transplanting.

 This species is likely to be recognised as several species in the future.

-Likely regenerates from seed after fire.
+It likely regenerates from seed after fire.
 May reshoot from basal areas.
 Plants at some populations have been observed to be connected underground (lateral suckering/layering).